libmir/D-YAML/docs/tutorials/getting_started.md

 "Hello" cannot be converted to an integer.

 The *YamlAlgebraic.as()* method is used to read value of a scalar node as specified type.
-If the scalar does not have the specified type, D:YAML will try to convert it, throwing *YamlException* if not possible.
+If the scalar does not have the specified type, `mir-yaml` will try to convert it, throwing *YamlException* if not possible.

 Finally we dump the document we just read to `output.yaml` with the